Ferretelic/GoogleMapsRecommender/README.md

 dvc pull ./embeddings/[category]/best.pt
 ```

-Then you can run all the testings as follows
+Then you can run all the tests as follows

 ``` bash
 python test.py dataset=[category]